Big damage awards don’t just happen. You need a plan for success.

 Help jurors make a significant difference.
 In the process of talking to the jury about what makes a difference, explain (to the extent that the law of the jurisdiction allows) what damage amounts you’re seeking and why those amounts are right.
 Don’t limit yourself to what your clients “need.”
 What they “need” is the language of the defense.
 You want the jury focused on what is “right” and “just” and what makes a real difference.
 Don’t sell your clients short.
 Consider this example . . . .[§18:03]

-With this new edition of Proving Damages to the Jury, we are pleased to welcome a co-author: Laura Brown, a partner in Williams & Brown.
-Together, author Jim Wren and Ms. Brown and have updated the book with new and expanded coverage of a broad range of substantive topics and practical advice, including:
+With this new edition of Proving Damages to the Jury, authors Jim Wren and Laura Brown have updated the book with new and expanded coverage of a broad range of substantive topics and practical advice, including:

 Valuations and Damage Models